iver-wharf/rfcs/_published/0026-v2-go-modules-release.md

 # Update the following (it's YAML syntax)
 pr_id: 26 # Update this with PR number/ID.
 No leading zeros
-rfc_feature_name: Go modules # Use kebab-case
+rfc_feature_name: v2-go-modules-release # Use kebab-case
-title: "RFC-0026: Go modules" # Update this with PR number/ID and feature name.
+title: "RFC-0026: v2+ Go modules release" # Update this with PR number/ID and feature name.
 Use leading zeros
 rfc_author_username: jilleJr
 rfc_author_name: Kalle Fagerberg # Or same as username, if you wish